Skip to content

 1. Research the Market

 The first thing to do before you start any business is to understand the local market.
-Try to collect as much information as possible regarding the needs of target customers, level of competition from other local players, pricing, etc. It is essential to carry out detailed market research and find out the gaps and plan accordingly.
+Try to collect as much information as possible regarding the needs of target customers, level of competition from other local players, pricing, etc. It is essential to carry out detailed market research find out the gaps and plan accordingly.

 2. Select the Business Model